home-assistant/home-assistant.io/source/_components/switch.tesla.markdown

 ha_release: 0.54
 ---

-The `Tesla` platform allows you to control your [Tesla](https://www.tesla.com/) charger (enable/disable charging) from within Home Assistant.
+The `Tesla` platform allows you to control your [Tesla](https://www.tesla.com/) charger (enable/disable charging, max range switch) from within Home Assistant.

 The switch platform will be automatically configured if Tesla component is configured.